Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 · Etrog – a fruit which is similar to a lemon and is also referred to as a citron.
 It is characterized to have both good smell and desirable taste.
 It symbolizes those who lack good deeds and belief in Torah.

 · Hadas – boughs with leaves that come from the myrtle tree.
-It has a good smell but has no taste, and represents those who do good deeds but do not study Torah.
+It has a pleasant smell but has no taste, and represents those who do good deeds but do not study Torah.

 · Aravah – branches with leaves that come from the willow tree.
 This plant has neither smell nor taste and signifies those who lack belief on Torah and don’t possess good deeds.